Hodokete Hanarerue (b. 1989) lives and works in Japan. Her practice spans painting, moving image, and installation.

-Shaped by a physical condition that limits mobility and sustained presence, her practice attends, through processes of fading, looping, and quiet destruction, to moments when objects and images lose their function and become fragile carriers of absence.
+Her work explores attempts to brush past what has been lost at a threshold where presence, absence, reality, memory, and fiction intersect.
+Through processes of fading, looping, and quiet destruction, her practice attends to moments when objects and images lose their function and become fragile carriers of absence.

-She is interested in how fragility allows images, memories, and spaces to circulate, return, and quietly persist.
+Across these media, she is interested in how fragility allows images, memories, and spaces to circulate, return, and quietly persist.

 Contact